adaptris/interlok-docs-legacy/pages/advanced/advanced-interlok-scaling.md

 ```
 #### Helm ####
 Helm is the default tool used by many dev-ops administators to install packages directly into Kubernetes.
-We'll use chocolatey to install help.
+We'll use chocolatey to install Helm.
 On your command line type the following;
 ```
 choco install kubernetes-helm
 ```